kubernetes/enhancements/keps/sig-storage/2644-honor-pv-reclaim-policy/README.md

 a bound PV-PVC pair where the PV reclaim policy is delete.

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?
 Yes.
 Disabling the feature flag will continue previous behavior.
+However, after the rollback if there are existing PVs that have the finalizer `external-provisioner.volume.kubernetes.io/finalizer` or `kubernetes.io/pv-controller` cannot be deleted from the API server(due to the finalizers), these PVs must be explicitly patched to remove the finalizers.

 ###### What happens if we reenable the feature if it was previously rolled back?
 Will pick the new behavior as described before.